SIGN UP FOR MY FREE EMAIL NEWSLETTER AND NEVER MISS ANOTHER DELICIOUS FAMILY-FRIENDLY RECIPE

 I hope your family enjoys this comforting meal as much as mine does.

-P.S.
-The dried parsley is optional, but I like to add it to help my kids get used to having green specs in their food.
-I feel like this is a small thing I have always done that helps my kids be less picky….just passing that on….and don’t get me wrong, they still have plenty of things they are picky about, but for the most part they don’t cry about small green specs in their food.
+• The dried parsley is optional, but I like to add it to help my kids get used to having green specks in their food.
+I feel like this is a small thing I have always done that helps my kids be less picky….just passing that on….and don’t get me wrong.
+They still have plenty of things they are picky about, but for the most part, they don’t cry about small green specks in their food.

 More comfort food